enroute-mobi/chouette-core/INSTALL.md

 * Bundle

-Clone chouette code repo, go into the new repository.
+Clone chouette-core repo, go into the new folder.
-The RVM gemset is created at that point, and the output should look like this :
+The RVM gemset is created at that point, and the shell output should look like this :

 ```
 ruby-2.6.4 - #gemset created /home/user/.rvm/gems/ruby-2.6.4@chouette